richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 the formal AS/TS distinction.
 However, a TS that is likely to apply to more than one domain of applicability should be developed in a modular fashion, to facilitate its incorporation by multiple ASs.

-The "Official Protocol Standards" RFC (STD1) lists a general requirement level for each TS, using the nomenclature defined in this section.
-This RFC is updated periodically.
-In many cases, more detailed descriptions of the requirement levels of particular protocols and of individual features of the protocols will be found in appropriate ASs.

 # The Internet Standards Track {#sec4}